 Although this version of the Batmobile is a video game version that never hit the silver or small screens, it is one of the best-looking models in the franchise.
 The Batman: Arkham Asylum automobile resembles a blend of the best attributes of the Batman Animated Series and Tim Burton vehicles.
 It is sufficiently menacing but a little tiny compared to your on-screen persona.

 Dawn of Justice is a film starring Batman and Superman.
 The Batmobile is a massive hybrid beast of a car that first debuted in 2016 and then resurfaced in Justice League (2017).

 Director Jack Snyder reportedly collaborated on the cross-breed Batmobile alongside Kevin Ishioka, Patrick Tatopoulos, Joe Hiura, and Ed Natividad.
 They hoped to produce a thinner variant of Dark Knight's Tumbler by deleting the legendary Bat-features from earlier versions.

-The automobile consists of the most modern and well-hidden deadly defence system, making it a more lethal crusader on Gotham City's dangerous streets.
+The automobile consists of the most modern and well-hidden deadly defense system, making it a more lethal crusader on Gotham City's dangerous streets.

 Robert Pattinson, a heartthrob, and previous vampire boyfriend plays the newest Batman in The Batman 2022.
 While we are looking forward to seeing how he and Zoe Kravitz depict the Batman-Catwoman feud, fans cannot help but be enthralled with the new Batmobile.
 It resembles a Chevy Camaro but pays homage to the renowned Futura concept, with a Ford Mustang and Dodge Challenger tossed in for good measure.